GYNCOE/Mitchell.et.al.2022/README.md

 ### Steps To Run

-1. Export the multilayers annotations as a .annotation file
+1. Export the multilayered annotations as a .annotation file
 2. Place Dapo script in the same folder as the .annotation file
+3. Copy the filename of the .annotation file
-3. Open the python script and paste the filename between the quotes at the bottom of the program
+4. Open the python script and paste the filename between the quotes at the bottom of the program
-4. Run the script to generated the merged annotation file
+5. Run the script to generate the merged annotation file